Successful Project Management Tips | 6 Tip

 4. Be Honest

 Undoubtedly that honesty is one of the most important policies while managing a project.
 Not everyone needs to know everything all the time, however, if you hide many things from your team members or stakeholders, it will be difficult to get their support when you need regarding your secrets.
-Believe in transparency, share information and let them come to you with more insights.
+Believe in transparency in project management, share information and let them come to you with more insights.

 Project teams often share information through daily and weakly meetings with project stakeholders for successful project management.
 Progress meetings provide a chance to project staff for tracking the performance, understanding the overall health of each project and addressing major issues.
 However, you need to communicate with people through one on one meetings and conversations regarding their tasks without involving anybody.